nhn/tui.image-editor/docs/Basic-Tutorial.md

                  ...
         });
         ```
-    * How to get svg file sample
+    * How to get SVG file sample
         * In the project folder where `tui-image-editor` is installed, the file is in the path described below
         ```bash
         // or use cdn (https://uicdn.toast.com/tui-image-editor/latest/svg/icon-a.svg)